Fall Foliage on the Blue Ridge Parkway

 Take a look at some fall foliage along the Blue Ridge Parkway in October…

 Fall Foliage along the Blue Ridge Parkway!
-Too pretty to miss this year or any year!
+It’s too pretty to miss this year or any year!

 Share